 In order to meet the demand for all of the content that they need to create, organizations have brought creative teams in-house.
 And because they're making creative work a core competency, most of our customers have an in-house creative team that is running Agile (two- or three-week sprints) and producing content daily.

 We’re seeing upward trends in both volume and agility: the amount of content produced in-house is increasing, and teams need to turn it around quickly, given the fast-paced nature of today’s digital marketing platforms.
-Brands need an easy way to quickly create content, send it out, get it approved, and get it out the door.
+Brands need an easy way to quickly create content, organize it, send it out, get it approved, and get it out the door.

 Another trend we’re seeing is that creative, visual content is growing across every facet of a given organization, not just in the marketing department.
 Across all industries and roles, most types of work involve the production and distribution of some kind of content.

 These days, individuals and teams in every department must create and share content.
 For example: